vltansky/IkaEasy/README.md

-# Problems with an extension IkaEasy (17.11.2017)
-Due to the fact that third parties had access to the extension and integrate advertising to it, it was removed from the Chrome Web Store.
+# WARNING: this repo is not maintained anymore. the new IkaEasy (v3) moved to a private repo.
+In this version, all the extension code is completely rewritten, from the extension core to each function separately.
+Many bugs of the old version are fixed, HUD and UI improved, some new features were added
-The fully working extension is available at a [new address](https://goo.gl/CNRiXK).
+IkaEasy v3 is available at a [new address](http://bit.ly/2Lj4FdF).

 # [IkaEasy](http://ikariam-easy.com/)
 Extension stable on version **0.6.2**.

 IkaEasy - extension for chrome browser that add many useful features to ikariam.
 Make your ikariam really easier!

-Old website (gh-pages branch): http://swat-web.github.io/IkaEasy/

 ## Table of contents